 NASDAQ Market Velocity and Forces

-NASDAQ Market Velocity and Forces (also referred to as Market Analytix or MAX) is a direct data feed product offered by The NASDAQ OMX Stock Market®.
+NASDAQ Market Velocity and Forces (also referred to as Market Analytix or MAX) is a direct data feed product offered Nasdaq;.
 Market Velocity and Forces measure pre-trade order activity in The NASDAQ Stock Market trading system for NASDAQ, NYSE- and MKT- listed securities.
 Velocity and Forces indicates intensity, momentum and direction of trading interest prior to price movements.

 Market Velocity measures the current activity in a particular stock using order messages entering the NASDAQ trading system.
 It includes displayable orders and non-display orders, providing unique data that doesn’t show up in a traditional quote feed.
 Market Velocity then compares the current order activity to the expected order activity to determine surges in trading interest.